tbela99/template/README.md

 Template Method: addModifier
 --------------------

-allow you to handle string remplacement with a custom function. this function accepts either a property name/function of an object with properties names as keys and functions as values
+allow you to handle string remplacement with a custom function. this function accepts either a property name/function or an object with properties names as keys and functions as values

 ### Syntax: